promptrace/promptlab/README.md

 Here, the `<context>` and `<question>` are placeholders which will be replaced by real information and question before sending to LLM.

 #### Dataset
 A dataset is a jsonl file which is used to run the evaluation.
 It's mandatory to have an unique `id` column.
-PrompTrace doesn't store the actual data, rather it only stores the metadata (file path, credentails etc.).
+PromptLab doesn't store the actual data, rather it only stores the metadata (file path, credentails etc.).

 ### Experiment
-Experiment is at the center of PrompTrace.
+Experiment is at the center of PromptLab.
 An experiment means running a prompt for every record of the dataset and evaluating the outcome against some defined metrics.
 The dataset is provided as a jsonl file.

 Parts of an expriment are:

 - Model: Configuration to connect to an LLM endpoint.
 - [Prompt Template](#prompt-template)
 - [Dataset](#dataset)
 - Evaluation: It is a list of evaluation metrics.
-PrompTrace supports and encourages to bring your own library for evaluation metrics.
+PromptLab supports and encourages to bring your own library for evaluation metrics.

 A sample experiment definition: